CMAQ Frequently Asked Questions

 It is up to those jurisdictions to develop some type of intergovernmental agreement or memorandum of understanding to assure the respective commitment to the project, to assign a lead agency and clarify the funding shares and payment mechanism for the local match.
 Then for the engineering phases, IDOT will work with the identified lead agency on the agreements, project processing, and local match.
 You can decide whether it is best to bid the project in municipal segments or jointly for the whole corridor.

 What if a municipality is interested in a CMAQ project, but is not in a position to apply during this call for projects; what is then next opportunity to apply?

-It is likely that there will be another round in early 2015 for funding in FFY2018 and 2019, but it is dependent on Congress for both new authorizing legislation and healthy budget appropriations.
+CMAP intends to maintain a two-year cycle for program development, but that is dependent on Congress for both new authorizing legislation and healthy budget appropriations.
 This timing is not as discouraging as it sounds because of the "first ready, first funded" practices, i.e. once the project is in the CMAQ program it is likely that it can be moved up when it is ready.